-We provide a platform for diverse, challenging research aimed at making a mark in the scholarly community.
-Furthermore, we offer a wide range of facilities, including:
+We provide a platform for diverse, challenging research aimed at making a mark in the scholarly community and the wider world.
+We offer a range of facilities, including:

 - extensive library access, including 24 hour access for some of the academic year,

 - language training,

 CAMRI staff members are some of the leading scholars in their fields, with national and international expertise in their subject areas and with considerable experience in supervising doctoral researchers.
 As such, they are well placed to provide the necessary academic support to CAMRI doctoral researchers.

 Doctoral researchers are a valued part of the School community and, along with staff, take part in regular workshops and seminars, organised by CAMRI or in collaboration with other schools within the university or with external institutions.

 We host joint Westminster, Goldsmiths College, London School of Economics and City University Doctoral Research Symposia.
 These are exciting and popular twice-yearly events where our PhDs meet, interact and share their experiences of doctoral research with colleagues from our partner institutions.

 Doctoral researchers are also involved in a host of other activities such as reading groups, exhibitions etc and the production of Westminster Papers in Communication and Culture (WPCC), an interdisciplinary, peer reviewed Media and Cultural Studies journal published by the University of Westminster Press.

 CAMRI doctoral programme graduates go on to successful careers in both academic and media professions.